-4. Summary and Conclusions
+4. Summary and conclusions

-In this study, an attempt has been made to develop a global version of dynamical downscaling using the global spectral model (GSM) with a spectral nudging technique.
-A modified version of the scale-selective bias correction (SSBC) (Kanamaru and Kanamitsu, 2007a) was applied.
-The global downscaling is free of the lateral boundary noise which contaminates regional downscaling, and is a way to produce computationally efficient high-resolution global reanalysis datasets from coarse resolution data assimilation analysis.
+In this study, an attempt has been made to develop a global version of dynamical downscaling using a global spectral model with a spectral nudging technique.
+A modified version of the scale-selective bias correction (KK07) was applied.
+The global downscaling is free of the lateral boundary noise that contaminates regional downscaling, and is a way to produce computationally efficient high-resolution global reanalysis datasets from coarse-resolution data assimilation analysis.

 SSBC was modified for GSM in three different ways.
-First, the large-scale temperature of the scale greater than 2000 km was nudged at every Gaussian Latitude in addition to the zonal and meridional components of wind.
-This was necessary to reduce the large-scale temperature bias in the stratosphere in equatorial tropics.
-Second, the nudging of perturbation field was applied instead of the nudging of perturbation tendency.
-Large scale biases that can occur in the perturbation tendency nudging may not occur in the nudging of the perturbation itself.
+First, the large-scale temperature of the scale greater than 2000 km was nudged at every Gaussian latitude in addition to the zonal and meridional components of wind.
+This was necessary to reduce the large-scale temperature bias in the stratosphere in the equatorial tropics.
+Second, the nudging of the perturbation field was applied instead of the nudging of the perturbation tendency.
+Large-scale biases that can occur in the perturbation tendency nudging may not occur in the nudging of the perturbation itself.
 Third, humidity was not nudged or corrected.
-With this nudging scheme, large-scale features of the reanalysis were well maintained in the downscaling.
-The departures of geopotential height of downscaled analysis from reanalysis were in a range of 5 to 10 meters at all of the pressure levels.
+With this nudging scheme, largescale features of the reanalysis were well maintained in the downscaling.
+The departures of geopotential height of downscaled analysis from reanalysis were in a range of 5-10 m at all of the pressure levels.

-Using a T248L28 (about 50 km resolution) global model, downscaling was performed for the entire year of 2001, using T62L28 NCEP/NCAR R2 as a large-scale forcing.
+Using a T248L28 (about 50-km resolution) global model, downscaling was performed for the entire year of 2001, using T62L28 R2 as a large-scale forcing.
 Surface variables and precipitation were compared with R2 and available high-resolution observations.
-The global temperature fields compared with CRU temperature showed that the downscaled analysis better matched with observation due to the better topography.
-Monthly averaged precipitation, its seasonality and daily variation were compared with those of CRU and GPCP.
-The daily variability in the downscaled precipitation was better reproduced in the downscaled analysis than in the R2 throughout the year.
+The global temperature fields when compared with CRU temperature showed that the downscaled analysis better matched with the observations because of the better topography.
+Monthly averaged precipitation, its seasonality, and its daily variation were compared with those of CRU and GPCP.
+The daily variability in the downscaled analysis than in R2 throughout the year.

-Comparisons with NARR over North America showed that the downscaled surface wind speed and temperature are closer to NARR than the Reanalysis to NARR.
-Over Japan, the comparison with more than 1000 AMeDAS in-situ observations showed that the downscaled analysis fits better to observation than R2 for surface temperature, wind speed, and precipitation.
+Comparisons with NARR over North America showed that the downscaled surface wind speed and temperature are closer to NARR than the reanalysis is to NARR.
+Over Japan, the comparison with more than 1000 AMeDAS in situ observations showed that the downscaled analysis fits better to the observations than does R2 for surface temperature, wind speed, and precipitation.
 The fit of humidity was not significantly improved.
-The improvement of diurnal variation of surface temperature was significant.

-In addition, three typical synoptic/sub-synoptic scale weather features were selected for comparison, namely the Santa Ana in Southern California, the Mistral in Southern France, and katabatic winds in Antarctica.
+The improvement of the diurnal variation of surface temperature was significant.
+In addition, three typical synoptic/subsynoptic-scale weather features were selected for comparison: the Santa Ana in southern California, the mistral in southern France, and katabatic winds in Antarctica.
 The global downscale clearly showed realistic regional-scale features with respect to temperature and wind.

 One of the purposes of this study is to determine whether this global downscaling can serve as a replacement of the global high-resolution reanalysis without performing an expensive high-resolution global data assimilation.
-From the present result, this seems to be the case at least for surface meteorological variables and precipitation.
-However, in order to confirm this, it is also necessary to investigate the fit of the downscaling to observations in the free atmosphere and to compare the results with the high-resolution data assimilation analysis.
-Since this would require a full objective analysis system capable of using high-density surface observation, it is beyond our capability at this time.
+From the present results, this seems to be the case at least for surface meteorological variables and precipitation.
+However, to confirm this, it is also necessary to investigate the fit of the downscaling to observations in the free atmosphere and to compare the results with the high-resolution data assimilation analysis.
+Because this would require a full objective analysis system capable of using high-density surface observation, it is beyond our capability at this time.